 Diversify Your Meal Options: There are only so many store-bought backpacking meal options available, and not all of them sound very tasty.
 You can expand your backpacking menu by making your own meals.

 Control Nutritional Profile: Everyone has different nutritional needs.
 Dehydrating your own backpacking meals allows you to control the final product.
 Less salt?
 More protein?
 Gluten-free?
 You decide!

-Lower Cost: Relying exclusively on store-bought backpacking meals can cost a fortune.
+Lower Cost: Relying exclusively on store-bought backpacking meals can cost a small fortune.
 Over time, dehydrating your own meals allows you to dramatically reduce the cost per meal.

 Faster Cooking Times: By preparing dehydrated food at home you need less time (and fuel) to rehydrate it in the field.
 This is particularly true for grains, legumes, and vegetables.

 Preserve Perishables: Some foods would be impossible to safely bring backpacking without preserving them through dehydration, such as meat and fresh produce.

 Weight and Space Savings: Dehydrating your food will dramatically reduce its weight while retaining its nutritional value.
 Plus, dehydrated food packs down to a fraction of its freeze-dried counterpart.